skip to main content

 Do You Need a Bottle Sterilizer?

-“Bottle sterilizers aren't strictly necessary by any means,” says Dr. Rebekah Diamond, a board-certified pediatric hospitalist and assistant professor of pediatrics at Columbia University.
+Dr. Rebekah Diamond, a board-certified pediatric hospitalist and assistant professor of pediatrics at Columbia University, says bottle sterilizers aren’t a must-have for every family.
 “After initially sterilizing bottles and pump parts, the most important part of cleaning is washing with soap and water—either after each use or anytime that bottles [or] pump parts aren't refrigerated.”

 For younger babies and those who are premature or immunocompromised, sterilization adds an extra layer of protection.
 But for older babies, hand washing bottles with soap and warm water or running them through the dishwasher is sufficient for keeping your bottles and other baby gear clean and free of breast milk or formula.
 “Some parents choose to sterilize daily, which is typically recommended for younger infants, and this can be done with any heat-based method.
 Meaning, a dishwasher is just as safe (and often just as convenient) as a special sterilizer,” says Dr. Diamond.